Carl-Maxwell/promulgation.ninja/coding_style.md

 * user camelCase for methods and variables
   * acronyms should match (somethingRng not somethingRNG)
 * use .slice, do not use .substr or .substring
+* you may generate and use id attributes, just be sure they are non-trivially unique
+  * (use something like a UUID, never anything like `#form_show`)

 ### CSS